The Las Vegas Valley Soaring Association is a not-for-profit sport glider club dedicated to furthering the sport of soaring.

 3. Glider rentals

-Member Dues: Dues are currently $30 per month for adults, $15 per month for Youth aged 22 or younger, with credit of up to 50% for work done at the Club.
+Member Dues: Dues are paid annually and are currently $60 per month for adults, $30 per month for Youth aged 22 or younger, with credit of up to 50% for work done at the Club.
 While there is no initiation fee, the first 12 months dues and the annual SSA dues must be prepaid at the time of application and are paid on an annual basis thereafter.

-Tow Charges: Tows are currently $35 for the first 2000 feet and 50 cents per hundred feet after that.
-A pattern tow is $17.
+Tow Charges: Tows are currently $35 for a pattern tow, $1.50 per hundred up to 2000 feet and $1 per hundred feet after that.

-Glider Rentals: The 2-33, 1-26 and Nugget rent for $27 an hour.
-The Grob and 2-32 rent for $54 per hour but are currently available for LVVSA full members only.
-The charge for any club glider on a pattern tow is a flat $4.
+Glider Rentals: Click on the button below to read the rental rates for each glider.
+The 2-32 is currently available for LVVSA full members only.
 Pattern tow and rental fees will be charged for any simulated rope breaks.